joestubbs/plyoreacto/plyoreacto/README.md

 ## Running the example

-The project currently includes an example with 3 plugins, all written in Rust and compiled into the main engine, that use inproc sockets for communication and that pass flatbuffers messages.
-It should be enough to build the Rust engine Docker image and run it to see the full example.
-Using the make commands:
+The project currently includes an example with 4 plugins, 3 written in Rust and compiled into the main engine, that use inproc sockets for communication, and one plugin written in Python that uses TCP sockets.
+All plugins make use of Flatbuffers for message serialization.
+To run the full example, you will need to build the Rust engine Docker image (with Rust plugins compiled in) as well as the Python plugin Docker image.
+We include a Makefile with commands to make this easier:

 ```
+# build the two Docker images
 $ make build

+# run the example
 $ make up-engine
 ```

 ## Running the demo
 There is also a more simple "demo" which includes three plugins, one in Rust and two in Python, and that use simple strings for messages.
+We're not actively maintaining this "demo" since the "example" now contains plugins in multiple languages, but here is what *might* work for running the demo:

 Running the demo currently requires a small code change to the `main.rs` file -- comment out the line that starts the example engine and recompile.

 In order to run the demo, you also need to build the Python image in the `proto` directory.
 That